Maria Pixell

-She exhibited her paintings between 1793 and 1811 at the Royal Academy of Arts and between 1809 and 1811 at the British Institution.
-A number of her paintings reside in the collection of, and are on display, at Arlington Court.
+Pixell exhibited her paintings between 1793 and 1811 at the Royal Academy of Arts and between 1809 and 1811 at the British Institution.
+A number of her paintings reside in the collection of, and are on display, at Arlington Court in Devon.

 A search on familysearch.org showed a Maria Pixell born 18 May 1762, christened 9 July 1762 at Edgbaston, Warwickshire, England, and died 1844 at Kings Norton, Worcestershire.
 There is not certain that this is her, however, her 1793 exhibits at the RA (Nos.
 256 & 258) were views of Edgbaston Park, Warwickshire so it seems likely.